|

 'Lying and Thieving' is available in soft cover at Clarke's Bookshop, 211 Long Street, Cape Town (ph.
 021 423 5739).

-ARTICLES AND REVIEWS How Mbeki pulled the plug on his Aids apologist (Scroll down to the second part of the article) Politicsweb.co.za, 7 November 2007 Mbeki admits he is still Aids dissident six years on The Guardian, 6 November 2007 SA's president 'failed on Aids' BBC News, 7 November 2007 ANC NEC discussion paper, March 2002, co-authored by Mbeki (principal author) and since expanded and updated by him Mbeki-boek 'n 'bedrogspul' (Mbeki book a fraud) Die Burger, 10 November 2007 A comment on Roberts's responses and non-responses Politicsweb, 12 November 2007 Aids Denialist Brink Calls Roberts a Liar Health-e, 13 November 2007 The author of this carefully researched, insightful article is the winner of the Judith Miller Award for AIDS Journalism, 2005 Mr Roberts being unlikable again?
+REVIEWS How Mbeki pulled the plug on his Aids apologist (Scroll down to the second part of the article) Politicsweb.co.za, 7 November 2007 Mbeki admits he is still Aids dissident six years on The Guardian, 6 November 2007 SA's president 'failed on Aids' BBC News, 7 November 2007 ANC NEC discussion paper, March 2002, co-authored by Mbeki (principal author) and since expanded and updated by him Mbeki-boek 'n 'bedrogspul' (Mbeki book a fraud) Die Burger, 10 November 2007 A comment on Roberts's responses and non-responses Politicsweb, 12 November 2007 Aids Denialist Brink Calls Roberts a Liar Health-e, 13 November 2007 The author of this carefully researched, insightful article is the winner of the Judith Miller Award for AIDS Journalism, 2005 Mr Roberts being unlikable again?
 The Citizen, 13 November 2007 Misquotation corrections, and comments on Roberts's responses Roberts's 'ThoughtLeader' blog,13 November 2007 Mail&Guardian editor Ferial Haffajee calls Roberts a liar just like we said, and the Cape High Court found too) in her 'ThoughtLeader' blog, 15 November 2007 War of words over Mbeki's Aids view (PDF, 44 KB) The Mercury, 16 November 2007 Die president is nie, en was nooit, 'n "vigsontkenner" ...
-(PDF, 529 KB) (The president is not, nor has he ever been, an AIDS denialist) Roberts responds to Brink's charge that he fabricated and alsified the history of Mbeki's engagement with AIDS - discussed in Chapter 4 of the addendum in the expanded edition of 'Lying and Thieving' Beeld, 17 November 2007 Roberts se book oor Mbeki eers nie herdruk (Roberts's book about Mbeki will not be reprinted for now) (PDF, 1.16 MB) Die Burger, 17 November 2007 Suresh Roberts stole my work, says AIDS dissident Text version online; front-page headline (PDF, 612 KB); story on page 2 with plagiarism examples (PDF, 788 KB) The Weekender, 17 November 2007 Author of Mbeki’s book accused of plagiarism African Press Agency, 17 November 2007 Unlikeable Mr Roberts loses pal PDF version (500 KB) A comment and a proof (PDF, 500 KB) Editor's choice, page 2 (PDF, 500 KB) Chris Barron interviews Mark Gevisser on Mbeki and AIDS(PDFs, 506 and 500 KB); online version Some funnies: The Fred Khumalo Page Laugh of the Week (PDF, 500 KB and 1 MB) What to do when good dissident turn bad (PDF, 496 KB) Sunday Times, 18 November 2007 Fred Khumalo at The Times blog,20 November 2007 Zapiro cartoon (JPG,45 KB) Cape Times and Star, 20 November 2007 To which Roberts dishonestly responds (PDF, 479 KB) Cape Times, 22 November 2007 Gevisser on AIDS: A complicity of opposites Roberts's 'ThoughtLeader' blog, 22 November 2007 My purpose is to expose fabrication on Mbeki (PDF, 315 KB) Brink interviewed in the Argus, 23 November 2007 A plagiarist defrocked?: How Ronald Suresh Roberts plundered Anthony Brink's research (17 selected instances of Roberts's plagiarism discussed, with new background information and fresh evidence turned up) Politicsweb, 23 November 2007 'Another lie every time Roberts opens his mouth' Brink's reply to Roberts, as quoted in 'Unlikeable Mr Roberts loses pal' article, PDF version (491 KB); see here for original correct quotation marks The upshot of Roberts's complaint to the Press Ombudsman about the article is that the Sunday Times apologizes (PDF, 500 KB) only for mistaking him for an AIDS dissident Hogarth comments on Roberts's 'Bitter heart' (PDF, 502KB) (In which connection, see Mail&Guardian editor Ferial Haffajee's 'thought leader' blog, 'Of ivory towers and diseased black men', 19 November 2007) Sunday Times, 25 November 2007 Aids, poverty and racism: A further complicity of opposites Roberts's 'ThoughtLeader' blog, 26 November 2007 AIDS denialist Brink's loony letter to Mbeki Roberts's 'ThoughtLeader' blog, 28 November 2007 (Roberts's theft of this letter is discussed in 'Lying and Thieving', excerpted here (PDF, 158 KB)) 'Most-misquoted' man misquotes me (Roberts responds to Brink's letter) Sunday Times, 2 December 2007 Answer my plagiarism charges, Mr Roberts (Brink's reply) Sunday Times, 9 December 2007 Redakteur beaam aantygings oor plagiaat ([Fit to Govern's] Editor [Dr James Sanders] confirms plagiarism charges) Die Burger, 21 December 2007 (PDF version with cartoon, 495 KB) Mail&Guardian, 18 January 2008 Pahad 'vra snitte in Mbeki boek' (Pahad asks for cuts to Mbeki book) (PDF version, 495 KB) Die
+PDF, 529 KB) (The president is not, nor has he ever been, an AIDS denialist) Roberts responds to Brink's charge that he fabricated and alsified the history of Mbeki's engagement with AIDS - discussed in Chapter 4 of the addendum in the expanded edition of 'Lying and Thieving' Beeld, 17 November 2007 Roberts se book oor Mbeki eers nie herdruk Roberts's book about Mbeki will not be reprinted for now) (PDF, 1.16 MB) Die Burger, 17 November 2007 Suresh Roberts stole my work, says AIDS dissident Text version online; front-page headline PDF, 612 KB); story on page 2 with plagiarism examples (PDF, 788 KB) The Weekender, 17 November 2007 Author of Mbeki’s book accused of plagiarism African Press Agency, 17 November 2007 Unlikeable Mr Roberts loses pal (PDF, 500 KB) A comment and a proof (PDF, 500 KB) Editor's choice, page 2 (PDF, 500 KB) Chris Barron interviews Mark Gevisser on Mbeki and AIDS(PDFs, 506 and 500 KB); online version Some funnies: The Fred Khumalo Page Laugh of the Week PDF, 500 KB and 1 MB) What to do when good dissident turn bad PDF, 496 KB) Sunday Times, 18 November 2007 Fred Khumalo at The Times blog,20 November 2007 Zapiro cartoon (JPG,45 KB) Cape Times and Star, 20 November 2007 To which Roberts dishonestly responds PDF, 479 KB) Cape Times, 22 November 2007 Gevisser on AIDS: A complicity of opposites Roberts's 'ThoughtLeader' blog, 22 November 2007 My purpose is to expose fabrication on Mbeki (PDF, 315 KB) Brink interviewed in the Argus, 23 November 2007 A plagiarist defrocked?: How Ronald Suresh Roberts plundered Anthony Brink's research (17 selected instances of Roberts's plagiarism discussed, with new background information and fresh evidence turned up) Politicsweb, 23 November 2007 'Another lie every time Roberts opens his mouth' Brink's reply to Roberts, as quoted in 'Unlikeable Mr Roberts loses pal' article, PDF version (491 KB); see here for original correct quotation marks The upshot of Roberts's complaint to the Press Ombudsman about the article is that the Sunday Times apologizes (PDF, 500 KB) only for mistaking him for an AIDS dissident Hogarth comments on Roberts's 'Bitter heart' (PDF, 502KB) (In which connection, see Mail&Guardian editor Ferial Haffajee's 'thought leader' blog, 'Of ivory towers and diseased black men', 19 November 2007) Sunday Times, 25 November 2007 Aids, poverty and racism: A further complicity of opposites Roberts's 'ThoughtLeader' blog, 26 November 2007 AIDS denialist Brink's loony letter to Mbeki Roberts's 'ThoughtLeader' blog, 28 November 2007 (Roberts's theft of this letter is discussed in 'Lying and Thieving', excerpted here (PDF, 158 KB)) 'Most-misquoted' man misquotes me Roberts responds to Brink's letter (PDF, 325 KB) Sunday Times, 2 December 2007 Answer my plagiarism charges, Mr Roberts Brink's reply (PDF, 275 KB) Sunday Times, 9 December 2007 Redakteur beaam aantygings oor plagiaat ([Fit to Govern's] Editor [Dr James Sanders] confirms plagiarism charges; PDF, 130 KB) Die Burger, 21 December 2007 (PDF version with cartoon, 495 KB) Mail&Guardian, 18 January 2008 Pahad 'vra snitte in Mbeki boek' Pahad asks for cuts to Mbeki book) PDF version, 495 KB) Die

 Click on the cover to download 'Lying and Thieving' free (PDF, 1.36 MB).
 Here's how to bind your own paperback.